 If my answer helped you today, please be sure to mark the resolved button to assist others.

-Christopher R Souser - Payments and Infrastructure Consultant – MSci.
+Christopher R Souser - Solution Architect – MSci.
 PA, CISSP, ITIL.